aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_1.rst

 Ex.
 2: Use the Refresh for live monitoring
 ------------------------------------------

 The ``FileWriter`` DataSource has a built-in capability to refresh the file content instead of appending to it.
-This can be used to monitor the application behaviour in real-time using an external tool (e.g. ``watch -n 1 cat ../Test/Integrated/MassSpring-20-stats.csv``).
+This can be used to monitor the application behaviour in real time using an external tool (e.g. ``watch -n 1 cat ../Test/Integrated/MassSpring-20-stats.csv``).

 1. Edit the file ``../Configurations/MassSpring/RTApp-MassSpring-20.cfg`` and add a ``FileWriter`` DataSource to store the signals ``Thread1CycleTime``, ``Thread1CycleTimeAverage``, ``Thread1CycleTimeMovingAverage``, ``Thread1CycleTimeStdDev``, ``Thread1CycleTimeMax``, ``Thread1CycleTimeMin``, ``Thread1CycleTimeHistogram``, ``Thread1FreeTimeHistogram``, ``GAMsExecutionTime``.
 2. Make sure that the property ``RefreshContent`` is set to ``1`` in the DataSource configuration.
 3. Write the data into a file named ``../Test/Integrated/MassSpring-20-stats.csv``.
-4. Add a GAM write the signals to the DataSource.
+4. Add a GAM to write the signals to the DataSource.
 5. Add the GAM to the execution list.
 6. Check that the file is being refreshed and that the content is updated with the latest values of the signals.